pnavin9/ResHack/README.md

    npm start dev
    ```

-5. Once both the client and API servers are running, you can access the Reshack application through your web browser.
+5. Once both the client and API servers are running, you can access the Reshack application through your web browser at ```localhost:3000/```

 You can refer to the provided curl request samples if you only want to run the API without the client application.
 The `template_id` parameter represents the name of the template you wish to use.